Orchestrator#

 Multiple Orchestrator Example#

 SmartSim offers functionality to automate the deployment of multiple databases, supporting workloads that require multiple Orchestrators for a Experiment.
-For instance, a workload may consist of a simulation with high inference performance demands (necessitating a co-located deployment), along with an analysis and visualization workflow connected to the simulation (requiring a standard orchestrator).
+For instance, a workload may consist of a simulation with high inference performance demands (necessitating a co-located deployment), along with an analysis and visualization workflow connected to the simulation (requiring a standalone Orchestrator).
 In the following example, we simulate a simple version of this use case.

 The example is comprised of two script files:

 The Application Script Overview: In this example, the application script is a python file that contains instructions to complete computational tasks.
 Applications are not limited to Python and can also be written in C, C++ and Fortran.
-This script specifies creating a Python SmartRedis client for each standard orchestrator and a colocated orchestrator.
-We use the clients to request data from both standard databases, then transfer the data to the colocated database.
-The application file is launched by the experiment driver script through a Model stage.
+This script specifies creating a Python SmartRedis Client for each standalone Orchestrator and a colocated Orchestrator.
+We use the Clients to request data from both standalone Orchestrators, then transfer the data to the colocated Orchestrator.
+The application file is launched by the Experiment driver script through a Model stage.

 The Application Script Contents:

-1. Connecting SmartRedis clients within the application to retrieve tensors from the standard databases to store in a colocated database.
+1. Connecting SmartRedis Clients within the application to retrieve tensors from the standalone Orchestrators to store in a colocated Orchestrator.
 Details in section: Initialize the Clients.

 The Experiment Driver Script Contents:

-1. Launching two standard Orchestrators with unique identifiers.
+1. Launching two standalone Orchestrators with unique identifiers.
 Details in section: Launch Multiple Orchestrators.

-2. Launching the application script with a co-located database.
+2. Launching the application script with a colocated Orchestrator.
 Details in section: Initialize a Colocated Model.

-3. Connecting SmartRedis clients within the driver script to send tensors to standard Orchestrators for retrieval within the application.
+3. Connecting SmartRedis Clients within the driver script to send tensors to standalone Orchestrators for retrieval within the application.
 Details in section: Create Client Connections to Orchestrators.

 Setup and run instructions can be found here